-These portraits and group photographs are a great way to practise and start building up a network of people.
-The first images are always going to be the most difficult to take, but once you pick up speed, you will have images to show and persuade the next group.
+These portraits and group photographs are a great way to practice and start building up a network of people.
+The first images are always going to be the most difficult to take.
+But once you pick up speed, you will have images to show and persuade the next group.

 They can use a few of the images and share them, and they may even buy a few others from them.
 Families always need more photographs to hang on their wall.

 There are going to be many jobs and careers that people do that you have no idea about.
 A great way to understand what people get up to in their day-to-day is to follow them and photograph as you go.

 For example, a photo essay entitled A Day In the Life of a Fireman will get you access to inside the station, documenting what they get up to on their downtime.
 You may not be able to go put out a fire with them, but you never know.

 This is great practice for documentary images, capturing portraits and still life of all the equipment they use.
 Again, let them use the images for social media.

 Also, pass on the photo essays to the local council as they may be able to help with an exhibition, and spread your work too.
 This might get you paid work in the future, as now you are a person who gets stuff done.
 Bravo!

 One great way to support your community, and possibly even get some of your photographs published is to photograph inside a school.
 You may find it difficult at first, but lay down your intentions to those in charge.

 Offer to let them use and share the image as they see fit.
 You now have a team of people sharing and liking your images.
 They are giving you promotion all over Facebook and other social media channels.